Skip to main content

 Pillar 4

 Pillar of FAST’s strategic roadmap which focuses on work supporting necessary research tools, clinical developments, and community efforts to prepare for AS clinical trials and drug approvals.
-This includes the development of a clinical trial training centers, newborn screening efforts, advancing endpoints and biomarkers, and driving policy and visibility globally.
+This includes the development of a clinical trial training centers, newborn screening efforts, advancing endpoints and biomarkers (A-BOM), and driving policy and visibility globally.

 Pre-Clinical